• Skip to primary navigation

 Black Bean Burger Mushrooms

-Add to a parchment-lined baking sheet and bake about 5 minutes until brown, then flip and repeat.
+Add to a parchment-lined baking sheet and bake for about 5 minutes until brown, then flip and repeat.

 Mushrooms